johnleigh517/H30-Indices/README.md

 In essence, the adaptation is simple.
 The original function to calculate K-indices was adapted by:
   a) removing the K = 9 limit for H60 and H30 and replacing it with an unbounded limit following Yamamazi et al. 2022.
-  b) Allowing the K-index module to run at a shorter 60-minute and 30-minute cadence
+  b) Allowing the K-index module to run at a shorter 60-minute and 30-minute cadence compared to the normal 3-hour